Do you like to run? Run for stress relief, health benefits, or the challenge? Signed up for a race?

 Maybe it’s time to head down to your local specialised running store for a proper fitting and a fresh pair of shoes!
 One piece of advice I give all my patients is that you want to be walking out of that store with the most comfortable pair of shoes, even if that means trying on half a dozen pairs to get it right!

 Excessive pronation (rolling in), pesplanus (flat feet), pescavus (high arches) and ligamentous laxity (hypermobile or flexible ligaments) are just some biomechanical factors that can create imbalances or extra stresses on our feet and lower limbs.
-And when you run, you put up to 4 times the stress through your body and joints, so it’s understandable that sometimes it can become too much!
+And when you run, you put up to 4 times the stress through your Healthy Body and joints, so it’s understandable that sometimes it can become too much!

 Common running injuries that can occur include: achilles tendonitis, plantar fasciitis / heel pain, patellofemoralpain syndrome “runner’s knee”, iliotibial band (ITB) syndrome, stress fractures, bursitis, sesamoiditis, medial tibial stress syndrome “shin splits”, just to name a few.